rhit-netsos/netsec-public/syllabus.md

 ## Textbook

-There is no required textbook for this class, I have found that eventually I end up creating content for class that is based on an amalgamation of content from textbooks, papers, YouTube videos, blog posts, and so on.
+There is no required textbook for this class, I have found that eventually I end up creating content for class based on an amalgamation of content from textbooks, papers, YouTube videos, blog posts, and so on.
 I will try as much as possible to make the course self-contained when it comes to the material that are publicly available.